- A Be careful with this message... warning in your Gmail account should be taken very seriously.

-Some Windows users reported seeing the warning message ‘Be careful with this message.
-It contains content that’s typically used to steal personal information‘ in their Gmail account.
-If you will like to know what this warning message is about and how to fix it, read on.
+Some Windows users reported seeing the warning message Be careful with this message.
+It contains content that’s typically used to steal personal information in their Gmail account.
+If you want to know what this warning is about and how to fix it, read on.

-Meanwhile, Google is highly apprehensive when it comes to Gmail’s privacy and security; hence, Google implements extreme security measures to prevent malware, and DDoS attacks which may arise from the cybersphere.
+Meanwhile, Google is highly apprehensive when it comes to Gmail’s privacy and security; hence, Google implements extreme security measures to prevent malware and DDoS attacks which may arise from the cybersphere.

 - The email may contain malware and may redirect you to spammy sites